Obama: John McCain was 'a warrior, a statesman, a patriot'

 "We come to celebrate an extraordinary man — a warrior, a statesman, a patriot," Obama said.

-Obama recalled McCain calling him earlier this year, asking him to speak at the event after his death.
+Obama recalled McCain calling earlier this year, asking the former president to speak at the event after his death.
 It was a "precious and singular honor."
 And it was a move that Obama said showed McCain's sense of humor.

 "What better way to get the last laugh than to get George and I to say nice things about him to a national audience?"
 Obama said, referencing McCain's request that George W. Bush also speak at the event.